ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 The purpose of the DMF is to ensure that the movement of information assets is secure, and in compliance with the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).

 Failure to fulfil or comply with the controls and measures identified within the DMF will lead to unnecessary risk or exposure for the MoJ or the relevant Information Asset Owner \(IAO\) or Senior Information Risk Owner \(SIRO\).

+A DMF shall be completed, and approval received from the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk), for the following scenarios:

+-   Data is being moved or shared by transferring a physical device, for example using a storage array, USB drive, or other removable media.
+-   Data is being moved or shared by electronic \(network\) communication, where the movement is from an MoJ IT system to an external party.

+A DMF shall be submitted to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) for information purposes, in the following scenarios:

+-   Data is being moved or shared by electronic \(network\) communication, where the movement is entirely within or between MoJ IT systems.
+-   Data is being moved in full compliance with the already-approved service design and operation specification and procedures.

+**Note:** In the informational scenarios, a DMF is only expected the first time a data movement or sharing takes place.
+Subsequent, repeat instances of the movement or sharing, do not require a re-submission of the DMF.
+For example, when setting up a backup process as part of an approved service design, a DMF is created and submitted to the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) for information purposes, but does not need to be re-created or re-submitted for each backup occurrence.
+If the implementation or process for the data movement or sharing changes, for example a new new backup technology or process is deployed, then a fresh informational DMF is required.

+In any case of doubt, it is always advisable to complete a DMF and await approval or other feedback from the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk).

 ## Using SecureZIP